Code-Institute-Submissions/ElisabethCheston-KitespotsSweden/README.md

 * **GeoJson files** - Labeled cities and kitespots files as ".json", but got error messages.
 Mentor told me, just to assign them as ".js" files to avoid error.

 * **HTML Validation** When validating index.html I get error messages for "<!DOCTYPE html>" and "</html>" that tutors said was a bug.
-*
-* **Zoom in to Hybrid/Satellite layer** The dev tools through multiple error (as I understod it) due to a bug that wont stop calling on zoom in.
-Maybe ESRI should have written an 'if' statment once the map reached its max zoom level..but what do I know.

 ### Deployment